microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon4.md

 ## {2.
 Play Your Game}

-**Play the balloon game!**
+**Play the game!**

 - :mouse pointer: Click the mini **game window** in the bottom corner to open the **bigger game window**!

-Press the (A) button as fast as you can.
-You should see a balloon that gets bigger and bigger until it crosses the line and wins the game.
+Press the (A) button or **space bar** as fast as you can.
+You should see a mouse pumping up a balloon that gets bigger and bigger until it crosses the line and wins the game.

 ~hint What if it doesn't work? 💡